SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 #### <a name="scada"></a>Monitoring status using the SCADA widget

-The SCADA widget provides you with a graphic representation of the status of a device.
+The "SCADA" widget provides you with a graphic representation of the status of a device.

-To use the SCADA widget, follow these steps:
+To use the "SCADA" widget, follow these steps:

 1. Select a dashboard and click **Add widget** in the top menu bar.
-2. Select the SCADA widget and edit the title of the widget.
+2. Select the "SCADA" widget and edit the title of the widget.
 3. Choose the device that should be shown in the widget in the **Target assets or devices** section.
 4. Upload an SVG file with the graphic representation of the device.
 SVG files are vector graphics that have to be specifically prepared with placeholders for the status information.
 See [Preparing SVG files for the SCADA widget](#scadasvg) below.
 5. Assign placeholders to devices.
 Note that multiple devices can be taken as source.
 6. You now need to assign each placeholder to a property of the device.
 Hover over each placeholder and select **Assign device property** or **Assign fieldbus property**.
-A dialog box comes up, in which you can choose basic device properties or fieldbus properties (i.e. status coils and registers).
+In the upcoming dialog box, you can choose basic device properties or fieldbus properties (i.e. status coils and registers).
 Select the desired property and click **Select**.
 7. After assigning all placeholders, a preview of the widget with the current values of the properties is shown.
 Click **Save** to place the widget on the dashboard.

 ![Adding the SCADA Widget](/images/users-guide/cloud-fieldbus/fieldbus-scada-edit.png)

 #### <a name="scadasvg"></a>Preparing SVG files for the SCADA widget

-The SCADA widgets inspect uploaded SVG files for placeholders.
+The "SCADA" widgets inspect uploaded SVG files for placeholders.
 These placeholders are replaced by actual values from devices.
 Placeholders have a specific syntax and can be used anywhere in the SVG file.
 To add a placeholder, enter the name of the placeholder in double curly braces using your design application or a text editor.

-When creating SVG files, we recommend you to use [https://boxy-svg.com/](https://boxy-svg.com/).
+When creating SVG files, we recommend to use [https://boxy-svg.com/](https://boxy-svg.com/).
 It is an easy to use, quality chrome extension.

 	<text class="text" xt-anchor="middle" x="100" y="236.982125" width="200" ...>
 		{{batteryValue}}
 	</text>

-### <a name="configure"></a>Configuring Fieldbus device types
+### <a name="configure"></a>Configuring fieldbus device protocols

-New Fieldbus device types can be set up in the **Device database** page which you open from the **Device Types** menu in the navigator.
+New fieldbus device protocols can be created in the **Device protocols** page which you open from the **Device types** menu in the navigator.

-Click **New** in the top menu bar.
-In the **Device protocol** field, select the protocol of your device and enter a name for it.
+1. Click **Add device protocol** in the top menu bar.
+2. Select the protocol of your device from the list.
+3. Enter a name for it and an optional description.
+4. Click **Create** to create the protocol.

-Now you can start adding coils and register definitions to the device type, depending on the selected protocol (see the descriptions below).
+Now you can start adding coils and register definitions to the device protocol, depending on the selected protocol (see the descriptions below).

 ![Device Database](/images/users-guide/cloud-fieldbus/fieldbus-deviceprotocols-modbus.png)